 The Prohibited List

-The Prohibited List is published by the World Anti-Doping Agency (WADA) every year and details all substances and methods which are prohibited or banned in sport, and is updated every year on January 1.
+The Prohibited List is published by the World Anti-Doping Agency (WADA).
+It details all substances and methods that are prohibited or banned in sport, and is updated every year on January 1.

 A substance or method may be included on the list if it meets any two of the following criteria: